zbfromztl/VATSIM-Strip-Printer/README.md

 <sub>NOTE: If running this on Linux... you may need to go into Printer.py and add
 a # in-front of self.zebra.setqueue(Q[0]) to preclude a ListIndex error</sub>

+<sub>NOTE-2: Sometimes python can be mean and/or have an identity crisis.
+If cmdprompt doesn't recognize python or pip,
+try its other personality py.
+You may also need to point it into the right direction by using the -m flag...
+Example: py -m pip install zpl</sub>

 # Strip Alignment:
  * Strips require manual alignment prior to first print.
  1. Launch program.
 Type "Align" after selecting positions.